 Trail running shoes are just fine

 Hiking to El Cabrito is not so well known but we liked it a lot.
 It was also a really nice contrast to the cloud forest in Garajonay.
-Have to admit, it was also really nice to have some 20 degrees and sunny in contrast to the chilly Garajonay.
+Have to admit, we did enjoy some 20 degrees and sunny in contrast to the chilly Garajonay on the day before.

 This point to point hike takes you from San Sebastian along the coast to the beach El Cabrito.
 Going there and back is around 15 kilometres.
 If you are staying in El Parador de La Gomera you have to add another 2 kilometres each way which makes it a total of 19 kilometres.